AxisCommunications/docker-acap/README.md

 When root ssh access is removed from the device (Axis OS version 12.0 and higher) the preferred method is to use the cert_manager.cgi packaged with the ACAP to install the required keys and certificates on the device with the relevant priviledges.
 A user with admin rights is required in conjunction with the cert_manager.cgi.

 Three HTTP request methods are associated with the cert_manager.cgi, GET, POST and DELETE.
 GET is used only for accessing help or usage information.
 POST is used to upload keys or certificates to the device, whereas DELETE is used to remove them.
-The name of the key or certifcate musr be supplied when POST'ing or DELETE'ing.
+The name of the key or certifcate must be supplied when POST'ing or DELETE'ing.

 GET may be used to confirm valid names and example cURL usage.
 The cert_manager.cgi usage and help can be obtained from your host machine as follows